VeCAD/jetson-gstreamer-docker-v2/README.md

 └── nvidia_drivers.tbz2
 ├── config.tbz2
 ```
-Instead of using the origna balena image, using here arm64v8/ubuntu:18.04 one.
+Instead of using the original Dockerfile balena image, using here arm64v8/ubuntu:18.04 one.

 The camera requires `nvargus-daemon &` to be started inside the container per the
-orginal repo container startup script.
+original repo container startup script.
 Moved it here to inside capture.py

 To run this container
 ```